 our muse additional support needs programme

 We're committed to sharing science with everyone, no matter their age or ability.
-Through partnership with Midlothian Science Festival (MSF), we have been developing our MUSE (MUsical Science Exploration) programme exploring science with arts for people with additional supports needs.
+Through partnership with Midlothian Science Festival (MSF), we have been developing our MUSE programmes exploring creativity, science and arts for people with additional supports needs.

 Beeslack Explorers club